Ep 4: Greg Glassman – Breaking Down Broken Science

 I’ve got five concepts related to that I want to share.

-A: Predictive power is evidence for science’s objectivity, sole source of its How close repeated measurements are to each other.
-You can c… More, and the demarcation between science and pseudoscience.
+A: Predictive power is evidence for science’s objectivity, sole source of its reliability, and the demarcation between science and pseudoscience.
 And I could have just as easily said science and non science.
 But I picked pseudoscience because that’s what Karl Popper did.
 And, I bet we have a bone to pick with his approach, but the demarcation is important here.
 The thing that separates astronomy from astrology is that astronomy has predictive power.
 And so if someone says that there’s going to be an eclipse in 215 days and four hours, and it happens, that’s the kind of thing in astronomy, astrology has a little harder time with.
 Aries are happier and make better lovers.
 That’s a little different kind of thing where you may not be able to show any predictive power.

 B: predictive power is determinant of a scientific model’s validity provides the basis for any rational trust of science.
 And there aren’t reasons outside of that.